imranelalami/imranelalami.github.io/_posts/2025-06-22-networking_basics_for_cybersecurity.md

           referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 HTTP is the protocol your browser uses to communicate with websites.
 It works over port 80 and follows a simple request-response pattern: your browser asks for a page, and the server sends it back.
-It’s stateless, meaning each request is independent—your browser has to include all necessary info each time.
+It’s stateless, meaning each request is independent,your browser has to include all necessary info each time.
 HTTPS is the secure version of HTTP and uses encryption (SSL/TLS) to protect the data being sent and received.
 It runs on port 443 and is what you see in the browser when there's a padlock icon.
 HTTPS ensures that passwords, personal info, and anything else you do on a site can’t be read by attackers watching the network.

 ## DNS (Domain Name System)